surniaulula/wpsso/readme.txt

 = 3.52.1-dev.1 =

-(2018/02/03) Added an "Edit" link to the "Robots" option in the post Publish metabox.
+(2018/02/03) Added an "Edit" link to the "Robots" option in the post Publish metabox to show the checkboxes only when required.

 = 3.52.0 =